lucasgarciadominguez/chatbots-api-comparator/README.md

 # Features
 - ✅ API endpoints to send messages to both ChatGPT and DeepSeek
-- ✅ On execution history that allows remembering conversations
+- ✅ Database integration for query history
 - ✅ Response comparison to detect differences in bias and tone
-- ✅ Modular and scalable architecture
+- ✅ Modular and scalable architecture:
 - ✅ Future integration with a frontend for visual analysis

 # Tech Stack
 - Backend: Node.js, Express
 - APIs: OpenAI (ChatGPT), DeepSeek
+- Database Integration: Mongoose (MongoDB)
 - Environment Management: dotenv

 # Setup